Azure Key Vault basic concepts

 Security principal: An Azure security principal is a security identity that user-created apps, services, and automation tools use to access specific Azure resources.
 Think of it as a "user identity" (username and password or certificate) with a specific role, and tightly controlled permissions.
 A security principal should only need to do specific things, unlike a general user identity.
 It improves security if you grant it only the minimum permission level that it needs to perform its management tasks.
 A security principal used with an application or service is called a service principal.

-Azure Active Directory (Azure AD): Azure AD is the Active Directory service for a tenant.
+Microsoft Entra ID: Microsoft Entra ID is the Active Directory service for a tenant.
 Each directory has one or more domains.
 A directory can have many subscriptions associated with it, but only one tenant.

 To do any operations with Key Vault, you first need to authenticate to it.
 There are three ways to authenticate to Key Vault: